ognjenjevremovic/pretty-easy-dates/README.md

   - **minutes** *(2 digit number)*,
   - **hours**   *(2 digit number)*

-There's also string value date and time shortcut formats (useful for dynamic content, but not so great for *'comparison purposes'*; i.e. where you'd like to see if a token or a cookie expired or not):
+There's also shortcut methods for displaying current date and time in string formats (useful for dynamic content, but not so great for *comparison purposes*; i.e. where you'd like to see if a token or a cookie expired or not).
+These are more *human readable*:
   - **date**,
   - **time**,
   - **now**

+&nbsp;

 # Install
 This is a [nodejs.org](http://www.node.js) module available through the [npm](http://npmjs.org) registry.
 Installation is done using the **npm install** command:
 ```sh
 $ npm install pretty-easy-dates
 ```

+&nbsp;

 # Usage
 After installing the module (localy in your project directory), in order to use it in your file you first need to require it.